QasimK/qasimk.github.io/_posts/2017-10-22-radicale-server.md

 # With user authentication

 Now let's configure Radicale's user authentication so that Radicale doesn't leak our data to just anyone!
-(Note: there is no encryption so it subject to MITM at this stage.)
+(Note: there is no encryption so it's subject to MITM at this stage.)

 We will use plain encryption for now because I couldn't figure out TODO: bcrypt.
 It isn't completely terrible so long as you use a unique password.